tlswg/draft-ietf-tls-esni/draft-ietf-tls-esni.md

 - The client MUST verify that the certificate is valid for ECHConfig.contents.public_name, which may either be a hostname or an IP address.
-If invalid, it MUST abort the connection with the appropriate alert.
+If the certificate is invalid, it MUST abort the connection with the appropriate alert.

 - If the server requests a client certificate, the client MUST respond with an empty Certificate message, denoting no client certificate.